Robust Preference for Dark Sector Interactions

 \textit{\textbf{Conclusion.}---} In this work, we have investigated IDE scenarios as an alternative physical interpretation of the growing evidence for deviations from the standard $\Lambda$CDM cosmology.
 Focusing on two distinct interacting phenomenologies, CQ and CF, we have found that in both cases the marginalized constraints and the profile likelihood analysis of the interaction parameter $\beta$ show a strong preference for a non-vanishing coupling, reaching the $5\sigma$ level.
 Importantly, this preference remains stable under recent SN recalibrations that have been argued to reduce the evidence for dynamical DE within the CPL framework.

-We have shown that IDE models provide a statistically competitive description of current cosmological data, fitting the latest CMB, BAO, and SN observations at least as well as, and in some cases better than, phenomenological dynamical DE parametrizations with the same number of free parameters.
-Among the models considered, CF systematically yields the best statistical performance, followed by CPL and then CQ, while all three significantly improve upon $\Lambda$CDM.

-Despite this common observational preference for interactions, the CQ and CF scenarios exhibit markedly different physical origins and phenomenologies.
-In CQ, the interaction is realized through a well-defined scalar-field Lagrangian and leads to an effective departure from $\Lambda$CDM without requiring a phantom DE EoS.
-In CF, instead, the data favour a phantom DE component accompanied by energy transfer to DM.
-This demonstrates that similar late-time expansion histories can arise from physically distinct interacting realizations of the dark sector.

-Overall, IDE models provide a viable and physically well-motivated alternative interpretation of both early and late-time cosmological observations.
-Looking ahead, given the significant degeneracy observed between IDE and dynamical DE models in the improvement of the fit to background and CMB observables, a more detailed characterization of their distinctive signatures, particularly in the dynamics of cosmological perturbations probed by CMB and LSS surveys, represents a key avenue to distinguish between the two scenarios.
+We have demonstrated that IDE models provide a statistically competitive fit to current cosmological data, matching or even outperforming phenomenological dynamical DE parametrizations with the same number of free parameters.
+Given the significant degeneracy observed between IDE and dynamical DE models in fitting background and CMB observables, further characterization of their distinct signatures, particularly in the dynamics of cosmological perturbations probed by CMB and LSS surveys, is essential for differentiating between these two scenarios.

 \textit{\textbf{Acknowledgments.}---} We thank Yichao Li and Yi-Min Zhang for their helpful discussions.
 This work was supported by the National Natural Science Foundation of China (Grants Nos.
 12533001, 12575049, and 12473001), the National SKA Program of China (Grants Nos.
 2022SKA0110200 and 2022SKA0110203), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the National 111 Project (Grant No. B16009).
 WG acknowledges support from the Lancaster-Sheffield Consortium for Fundamental Physics through the Science and Technology Facilities Council (STFC) grant ST/X000621/1 during the early stages of this project, and from the National Aeronautics and Space Administration (NASA) under Grant No. 80NSSC24K0898 at later stages.
 EDV is supported by a Royal Society Dorothy Hodgkin Research Fellowship.
 This article is based upon work from the COST Action CA21136 - ``Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)'', supported by COST - ``European Cooperation in Science and Technology''.